Izabela88/walkers-website/README.md

   - #### **Non functional requirements**

-    - Display pet sitter profile and information about him/her in engaging way.
+    - Display pet sitter profile and information in an interesting way.
     - Intuitive navigation and structure.

   - #### **Content requirements**